-Information about a homeless child's living situation shall be treated as a student education record, and shall not be deemed to be directory information under FERPA (see policy 5500).
+Information about a homeless child's living situation shall be treated as a student education record, and shall not be deemed to be directory information under FERPA-(s See policy 5500, Student Records, for more information.).

-The Superintendent shall also designate a liaison for homeless children and ensure that this person is aware of his or her responsibilities under the law.
+The Superintendent shall also designate a McKinney-Vento liaison for homeless children and ensure that this person is aware of, and able to carry out, his or her responsibilities under the law.
 The Superintendent shall ensure that the liaison receives appropriate professional development on identifying and meeting the needs of homeless students, including the definitions of terms related to homelessness.
 The liaison's responsibilities shall include, but not be limited to, ensuring that:

-- 1. parents or guardians of homeless children are informed of the educational and related opportunities available to their children and are provided with meaningful opportunities to participate in the education of their children; - 2. parents and guardians and unaccompanied youth are fully informed of all transportation services available to them, and are assisted in accessing them; - 3. enrollment disputes involving homeless children are promptly mediated and resolved; - 4. school personnel, through outreach and in coordination with shelters and social service agencies and other appropriate entities identify homeless children, including homeless preschoolers; - 5. homeless children receive educational services, including Head Start and preschool services to which they are eligible, as well as referrals to health care and other appropriate services for homeless children and their families; - 6. public notice of the educational rights of homeless children is disseminated in selected public locations in the community.

-- 7. staff who provide services to homeless students receive required professional development and support on identifying and meeting the needs of homeless students; - 8. homeless unaccompanied youth are informed of their rights, are enrolled in school, and have opportunities to meet the same state standards set for all students, including receiving credit for full or partial coursework earned in a prior school pursuant to Commissioner's regulations.
+- 1. parents or guardians of homeless children are informed of the educational and related opportunities available to their children and are provided with meaningful opportunities to participate in the education of their children; - 2. parents and guardians and unaccompanied youth are fully informed of all transportation services available to them, and are assisted in accessing them; - 3. enrollment disputes involving homeless children are promptly mediated and resolved; - 4. school personnel, through outreach and in coordination with shelters and social service agencies and other appropriate entities identify homeless children, including homeless preschoolers; - 5. homeless children receive educational services, including Head Start and preschool services to which they are eligible, as well as referrals to health care and other appropriate services for homeless children and their families; - 6. public notice of the educational rights of homeless children is disseminated in locations frequented by homeless unaccompanied youth and parents/guardians of homeless children, in a manner and form understandable to them -selected public locations in the community. - 7. staff who provide services to homeless students receive required professional development and support on identifying and meeting the needs of homeless students; - 8. homeless unaccompanied youth are informed of their rights, are enrolled in school, and have opportunities to meet the same state standards set for all students, including receiving credit for full or partial coursework earned in a prior school pursuant to Commissioner's regulations.

 In accordance with law and regulation, the district will offer a prompt dispute resolution process (described in more detail in the accompanying administrative regulation).
+A student shall be entitled to continued enrollment in the district's schools, and transportation, pending resolution of the dispute and all available appeals.

 In accordance with Commissioner's regulations, the district shall collect and transmit to the Commissioner information necessary to assess the educational needs of homeless children within the State.
+Cross-ref: 5150, School Admissions